-More and more organizations have begun to implement technology into their business and have seen tremendous returns on their investment.
+More and more organizations have begun to implement technology into their business.
+As a result, these companies have seen tremendous returns on their investment.
 In 2019, over 93% of organizations have used at least one cloud-based software service.
 This shows that companies across all industry sectors all looking for new ways to separate themselves from their competition and streamline their internal processes.

 An industry that is now empowered by technology is finance.
 Rather than taking a trip to the bank to deposit a check, it can be done with a few touches of a button from your phone.
 According to a study from ABA, 7 out of 10 Americans use online or mobile bank channels to access their accounts.

 It seems as though finance has completely transitioned into a more technological setting.
-Fintech has become a new industry that challenges traditional banking and it is taking over.
-There are over 12,000 startup fintech companies across the globe ranging from P2P (person-to-person payments) to investing.
+FinTech has become a new industry that challenges traditional banking and it is taking over.
+There are over 12,000 startup fintech companies across the globe.
 The use of financial technology has not only impacted the banking industry but has helped a wide range of industries.

 By empowering businesses and consumers to be able to electronically send and receive money the financial industry has completely revolutionized how companies do business.
 Transactions have been simplified to better help B2B practices, as well as consumers.
 With technology, this has been made possible and the adaptation of it has made a significant impact on the financial industries.

 Since adopting technological advancements, the healthcare industry has boomed.
-Those directly in the industry, such as doctors, nurses or researchers, have experienced the impact of technology in healthcare.
-But it expands to the general public as well.
+Those directly in the industry, such as doctors or researchers, have experienced this impact.

-Significant technological advancements have occurred to identify treatments to diseases, but technology has also improved communication and tracking between doctors and patients.
+Significant technological advancements have occurred to identify treatments to diseases.
+However, technology has also improved communication and tracking between doctors and patients.
 For instance, medical clinics have adopted a new system of checking patients in.

 MacPractice is a software company that released an application called Clipboard to streamline the patient registration process.
 Rather than filling out paperwork, this process can be done digitally.
 It saves time for patients and provides real-time updates for the doctor.

 Time and money have been saved by healthcare technicians and practices across the globe by utilizing technology.
-From patients to doctors, efficiency has been capitalized on and the continued advancements will greatly benefit the industry.
+From patients to doctors, efficiency has been capitalized on.
+The continued advancements will greatly benefit the industry.

 Following these patterns, how can construction utilize technology?
 Construction software solutions have been on the horizon, but many general contractors have continued to go the traditional paper-based route.
 Regarding not going in a technological direction, those in the construction industry state challenges.

 39 percent of companies cite a “lack of IT staff” as reasoning to not progress technologically.
-While this is understandable, the right software will be simple to use and not require a team to implement and use it.
+While this is understandable, the right software will be simple to use.
+It should not require a team to implement and use it.
 Many construction software platforms pride themselves on usability.
-To defeat the stigma that it takes a village to understand this software, request demos from software providers to better see how it works and see if they offer a trial period to test out the software at no cost.
+Most offer demos, trial periods and training to make the transition easier.

-Construction technology has been developed for a vast assortment of applications such as: online construction payment management, bid management, document management, project management, scheduling, accounting, estimation, safety, risk management, 3D modeling, QA/QC, and time tracking.
+New construction technology has been developed for a vast assortment of applications.
 Each one of these software solutions seeks to connect its users and save them valuable time and headache.
 People just need to try them.